vishalcloudyuga/dcos-docs/README.md

 # Contributing

 If this is your first contribution to an open source software (OSS) project, congratulations!
-Contributing to the docs is a great way to get started; you can learn more about DC/OS, and contribute back to an OSS project right away.
-No expertise necessary.
-If you are an old hand, welcome back!
+Contributing to the documentation is a great way to get started.
+By following these instructions you can learn more about DC/OS, and contribute back to an OSS project right away.
+No expertise necessary!

-Below you will find some instructions on how to contribute to the DC/OS docs.
-By following them you help make sure that no one unnecessarily duplicates work, and that the people who can merge (approve and integrate) your contribution are aware that you’re working on something.
-In order to follow these instructions you’ll need to have a [GitHub account](https://github.com/join?source=header-home) and an account on the [DC/OS JIRA](https://dcosjira.atlassian.net/admin/users/sign-up).
-If you aren’t signed up for those things yet go do it now.
-We’ll be here when you get back.
+This page provides instructions on how to contribute to the DC/OS documentation.
+The process ensures that work is not duplicated, and that your contributions are merged and approved by the admins.
+To get started you need a [GitHub account](https://github.com/join?source=header-home) and an account on the [DC/OS JIRA](https://dcosjira.atlassian.net/admin/users/sign-up).

 - [Making your contribution](#making)
 - [Styling and formatting your contribution](#styling)